 Creation of virtual objects and environments.
 Students use the computer to model, texture, light, render, and animate dynamic objects and scenes in digital three-dimensional space.
-This course is normally offered in the spring semester.
+For gaming and animation majors, this course is normally offered in the spring semester.
+For interior design majors, this course is normally offered in the fall semester.